lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/2_Use_Deployment_manager_to_deploy_services.md

   - Use [Terraform templates](https://www.terraform.io/docs/providers/template/d/file.html) rather than GCP Deployments for cross-cloud deployments

 ### How to do this
- - Write and verify your Deployment (YAML) file
+ - WRITE and verify your Deployment (YAML) file
- - Use Deployment Manager to execute the deployment on your GCP account
+ - USE Deployment Manager to execute the deployment on your GCP account

 ### How to verify you've done it
- - Wait for  the GCP Deployment Manager to complete the deployment of your services
+ - WAIT for the GCP Deployment Manager to complete the deployment of your services
- - Review the service and log output in the console
+ - REVIEW the service and log output in the console

 ### Other Things to Know
  - GCP Marketplace executes service configurations via deployments for open source or commercial software